MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

      policy_matrix /= policy_matrix.sum(axis=1)[:, np.newaxis]
  ```

-- Moreover, to change the shape of arrow, you can open `src/grid_world.py`:
+- Moreover, to change the shape of the arrows, you can open `src/grid_world.py`:

  ```python